Everyone’s doing the Tarzan Yell these days!

 Deep Canvas.
 That is all.

-The Deep Canvas though, is the best thing here, allowing Two-Dimensional characters to interact with a Three-Dimensional space in ways that have never been done before, and it’s perfect here.
+The Deep Canvas is the best thing, allowing Two-Dimensional characters to interact with a Three-Dimensional space in ways that have never been done before.
+It’s perfect.

 My EFFECTS RATING is 10 / 10.